38 Wentworth Road

 "The session of Rabbi Marks and Maxine was a very welcoming space for observing and becoming aware of my breath and words of Torah combined.
 Moving slowly with my breath, noticing how calming it feels to synchronise movement with my breath, was something I thoroughly enjoyed.
 Maxine has a very clear and grounding voice, which does help to relax and listen to words of wisdom".

-“Maxine and Mark’s session on kavannah yoga was a compelling combination of yoga poses, breathing, meditation and exploration of ancient Jewish texts.
+“Maxine Levy and Mark Goldsmith’s session on kavannah yoga was a compelling combination of yoga poses, breathing, meditation and exploration of ancient Jewish texts.
 Together they brought alive the wisdom of the rabbis and applied it in a real and embodied way, creating a powerful synthesis of Judaism and yoga.

 Maxine held the space wonderfully and expertly guided us through the poses in an extremely eloquent, articulate and compassionate manner.
 Mark’s discussion and interpretation of the rabbinic texts demonstrated the relevance of yoga to the Jewish tradition and helped me deepen my understanding of both my own tradition and of yoga.